Written by Sarah Thebarge, Physician Assistant

-One of the tips to healthy eating is to eat foods that make you feel full while minimizing the calories you’re consuming.
+One of the tips for healthy eating is to eat foods that make you feel full while minimizing the calories you’re consuming.
 You can do this by eating foods that have a relatively large volume and relatively low calories.
-Focusing on vegetables, fruit and lean proteins while minimizing nutrient-dense foods like cheese, chips and fried foods can help you feel satisfied -- without consuming an unhealthy number of calories.
+Focusing on vegetables, fruit, and lean proteins while minimizing nutrient-dense foods like cheese, chips and fried foods can help you feel satisfied -- without consuming an unhealthy number of calories.

 At GoHealth Urgent Care we’re open 365 days a year to care for you.
-Click below if there’s anything we can do to help you feel better today: